-The School is fortunate to have members of staff who are fluent in a variety of languages and are able to offer assistance with translation, when required with our international parents and students.
+The School is fortunate to have members of staff who are fluent in a variety of languages and are able to offer assistance with translation, when required.

 7. Professional Learning and Teacher Standards

 In accordance with NESA guidelines, all Macquarie Grammar Teachers have teaching qualifications from a higher education institution within Australia or recognised within the National Office of Overseas Skills recognition guidelines.